opendilab/DI-engine-docs/source/hands_on/cql.rst

 Overview
 ---------
 Conservative Q-learning (CQL) was first proposed in `Conservative Q-Learning for Offline Reinforcement Learning <https://arxiv.org/abs/2006.04779>`_.
-Recent advances in reinforcement learning (RL), especially when combined with expressive deep network function approximators, have produced promising results.
-However, applying RL to real-world problems consistently poses practical challenges: in contrast to the kinds of data-driven methods that have been successful in supervised learning, RL is classically regarded as an active learning process, where each training run requires active interaction with the environment.
+Recent advances in Reinforcement Learning (RL), especially when combined with expressive deep network function approximators, have produced promising results.
+However, applying RL to real-world problems consistently poses practical challenges: in contrast to the kinds of data-driven methods that have been successful used in supervised learning, RL is classically regarded as an active learning process, where each training run requires active interaction with the environment.
 Interaction with the real world can be costly and dangerous, and the quantities of data that can be gathered online are substantially lower than the offline datasets that are used in supervised learning,